A Business Guide to Serverless Computing

 If you’re a business person with your finger on the pulse of innovation, you will likely have heard the term ‘serverless’ banded around within the public cloud technology domain.
 But what exactly does it mean and how does it impact digital transformation?

-We asked Nasstar’s very own cloud expert, APN Ambassador and AWS Technical Practice Lead, Jason Oliver, to explore this topic in more detail so we can help you make informed decisions on your digital transformations in the cloud.
+We asked Nasstar’s very own cloud expert, AWS Ambassador and AWS Technical Practical Lead, Jason Oliver, to explore this topic in more detail so we can help you make informed decisions on your digital transformations in the cloud.

 What is serverless?

-Essentially, serverless is a way to build and run applications and services without managing infrastructure.
+Essentially, serverless computing is a way to build and run applications and services without managing infrastructure.

 A common misconception is that serverless means there are no servers involved.
 However, your applications still run on servers, but the cloud vendor (such as AWS), performs all the server management on your behalf.